smartcontractkit/chainlink-ccip/docs/billing.md

 Commit is the one responsible for reporting gas prices, and token prices that don't come from keystone.

-Execute is responsible for fee boosting [Add Link] during the actual execution of messages.
+Execute is responsible for [fee boosting](https://github.com/smartcontractkit/chainlink-ccip/blob/28a1b54783a0023e82f92833aa8379164e799bf2/docs/billing.md#fee-boosting) during the actual execution of messages.

 ## Fee Structure

 To send a message from sourceChain to destinationChain we need to account for multiple fees.
-For in detailed doc check [billing](https://docs.chain.link/ccip/billing)
+For in detailed doc check [billing documentation](https://docs.chain.link/ccip/billing)

 1. Network/Premium fees.
 2. destinationChain Transaction fees (execution costs + data availability cost on the destination chain)